-Pelvic inflammatory disease (PID) is a bacterial illness of the female reproductive system, including the uterus, fallopian tubes and ovaries.
+Pelvic inflammatory disease (PID) is a bacterial infection of the female reproductive system, including the uterus, fallopian tubes and ovaries.
 It’s usually the result of a sexually transmitted infection like gonorrhea or chlamydia.
 It can cause pain in your lower belly and hurt your ability to have a baby if it’s not treated properly.
 About 770,000 women in the United States are diagnosed with PID each year.

 There are a variety of problems that could be a sign of PID.
 They include: